preciofishbone/OmniaFx/docs/tutorials/first-extension/create-web-api/README.md

 }
 </pre>

->Tip: Use the built-in Potential Fixes in Visual Studio to automatically import required modules from omnia fx npm
+>Tip: Use the built-in [Potential Fixes](https://docs.microsoft.com/en-us/visualstudio/ide/quick-actions?view=vs-2019#to-see-a-light-bulb-or-screwdriver) in Visual Studio to automatically import required modules from omnia fx npm

->Note: Replace  `web service id` to the guid id defined in `omnia.service.ts`
+>Note: Replace  `web service id` to the guid id defined in `omnia.service.ts` in the project

 ## Add new properties and function